-- Insulation that's added to existing insulation.
-Insulated siding doesn't qualify unless the cost of the siding and the insulating material is stated separately.
-The cost of the insulating material is the only thing that qualifies. - Windows that replace less efficient existing windows. - Storm windows. - Weather stripping and caulking. - Duct sealing and insulation.
+Insulation that's added to existing insulation.
+Insulated siding doesn't qualify unless the

+EIN00046 09-29-2022 Page 29 of 64 cost of the siding and the insulating material is stated separately.
+The cost of the insulating material is the only thing that qualifies.

+- Windows that replace less efficient existing windows. - · Storm windows. - · Weather stripping and caulking. - Duct sealing and insulation.
 Duct sealing requires mechanical fastening of joints and mastic sealant.